 Cast steel inspection

 Steel castings are often subject to inspections to verify specific physical properties such as dimensional accuracy, cast surface finish condition, and internal soundness.
-In addition, chemical composition must also be inspected.
+In addition, the chemical composition must also be inspected.
 Chemical composition is dramatically affected by minor alloying elements added to the material.
-Cast steel alloys are susceptible to variations of their chemical composition, so chemical analyses are required to verify the exact chemical composition prior to casting.
+Cast steel alloys are susceptible to variations in their chemical composition, so chemical analyses are required to verify the exact chemical composition prior to casting.
 A small sample of molten metal is poured into a mold and analyzed.

-Dimensional inspections are carried out to make sure that the castings produced meet the customer’s dimensional requirements and tolerances including allowances for machining.
+Dimensional inspections are carried out to make sure that the castings produced to meet the customer’s dimensional requirements and tolerances including allowances for machining.
 It may sometimes be necessary to destroy sample castings to take measurements of interior dimensions.